dhis2/dhis2-docs/src/user/configure-programs-in-the-maintenance-app.md

 8. (Optional) Provide **Relationship name seen from receiving entity**.
 This is the name of the relationship that will be shown at the 'right' side of the relationship in the Data Entry app.
 E.g. in a Mother-child relationship this could be 'Mother'.

 9. Select a 'From constraint'.
-This limits what kind of entities that can be included in the relationship.
+This limits what kind of entities can be included in the relationship.
 [Relationship model](#relationship_model_relationship_type).
+After selecting a 'From constraint', you have the option to choose which attributes or data elements should be shown in the relationship widget in Tracker Capture and Capture for the "From constraint".
+The list will vary based on the constraint:
+    * When selecting “Tracked Entity Instance”, then a Tracked Entity Type only, choose between the configured Tracked Entity Type Attributes
+    * When selecting “Tracked Entity Instance”, then a Tracked Entity Type and a Program, choose between the the attributes that have been configured for both the Tracked Entity Type and for the Program
+    * When selecting “Enrollment in program”, choose between the attributes that have been configured for the Program
+    * When selecting “Event in program or program stage”, choose between the data elements that have been configured for that Event program or Program stage

 10. Select a 'To constraint'.
 This limits what kind of entities that can be included in the relationship.
 [Relationship model](#relationship_model_relationship_type).
+Repeat the selection of attributes or data elements that should be shown in the relationship widget for the "To constraint".

 11. Click **Save**.